HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_04/Check_Points_Ch04.md

 String s2 = "Programming is fun";
 String s3 = "Welcome to Java";
 ```
-The above lines will cause the following expressions to become the value indicated in the comments.
+Assuming the above lines will cause the following expressions to become the value indicated in the comments.
 ```Java
 s1 == s2	// false
 ```